Jaredk3nt/roldnd/World/classes.md

 ## The Enhanced

->  The enhanced are non-adept who have either used cybernetic enhancements or external tech to thrive.
+The enhanced are non-adept who have either used cybernetic enhancements or external tech to thrive.
 They are typically sub classed into (however taking on many forms due to the ability to mix-and-match so much): The *Bulwark*, the *Striker*, and the *Portent*.

+> In the inner-zones full "cyberization" is seen as taboo, so enhanced will typically limit their physical changes as much as possible.
+Use this knowledge to create interesting reasons and backstory as to why they made some of these changes.
+Don't make your character too powerful by having an answer to everything, make sure they have flaws as well.

 #### Bulwark